 AI Is Actually Useful

-Unlike many dot-com companies that had no real product, AI tools are genuinely helping people right now.
-ChatGPT helps millions write emails, code software, and brainstorm ideas every day.
-AI is summarizing documents, transcribing meetings, and generating images.
+Unlike many dot-com companies that had no real product, AI tools are helping people right now.
+ChatGPT has over 200 million weekly active users writing emails, coding software, and brainstorming ideas.
+Claude from Anthropic, Google Gemini, and Microsoft Copilot are handling millions of tasks daily.
 These aren’t theoretical benefits.
 They’re real.
 If you want to see how AI can help with everyday tasks, check out our guide on using ChatGPT for personal finance.

 The Big Players Are Profitable

 The companies at the center of the AI boom (Microsoft, Google, Amazon, Nvidia) are already massively profitable.
+Microsoft reported $22 billion in quarterly profit.
+Nvidia’s revenue grew 122% year over year.
 They’re not running on hopes and dreams.
 They have real revenue, real customers, and real cash flow.
 That’s different from pets.com selling dog food at a loss.

 It’s More Like a Pendulum Than a Balloon